-King Lake Trail is a 6.2 mile heavily trafficked point-to-point trail located near Nederland, CO that features a lake and is rated as difficult.
+King Lake Trail is a 6.2 mile heavily trafficked point-to-point trail located near Nederland, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking and is accessible from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash